popena/cpp-game/README.md

 2D game writte in C++.

-# Future plans
+# TODO

+* Fix Makefile to build from correct folder

+* Add support for multiplayer
-* Multiplayer support
+* Add sound support (?)
-* add more...